TasnimAhmedEee/House-Price-Prediction/README.md

 Kaggle challenge of House Prices: Advanced Regression Techniques is solved using ANN models with only low-level APIs of TensorFlow.
 The predicted test-result scored 0.1190 in Kaggle leaderboard.
 The current GitHub version is an older one.
 It will score 0.1234 at kaggle currently.
 The updated one will be uploaded soon.

-Link for the Kaggle competition: https://www.kaggle.com/c/house-prices-advanced-regression-techniques
+Link for the Kaggle competition: https://www.kaggle.com/c/house-prices-advanced-regression-techniques <br>
 Datasets: https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data

 Python Dependencies: